-The Äppelwoi Komitee, a discussion club for emigrants from Belarus, Russia, and Ukraine, has already held seven meetings outside the major cities.
-The program includes lectures, workshops, and networking with comrades from Germany, the Czech Republic, Serbia, France, and Poland.
+The Äppelwoi Komitee, a discussion club for emigrants from Belarus, Russia, and Ukraine, has already held 9 meetings outside the major cities and several events in Berlin and other cities.
+The program includes lectures, workshops, and networking with comrades from Germany, the Czech Republic, Serbia, Baltic countries, France, and Poland.
 It’s a place to talk through issues, support each other, and take action together to find solutions and build a stronger community.
 In the discussions, participants try to figure out who they are as emigrants and what they want.

 The main goal from September 2023 is to build support networks for anti-authoritarian activists forced to emigrate, who value the principles of direct democracy.
 Isolation can lead to people becoming less active over time.
 By sharing experiences and knowledge, we can keep the community connected and growing, building resources and influence.